tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 Sewing allows creation of connected topology (shells and wires) from a set of separate topological elements (faces and edges).
 For example, Sewing can be used to create of shell from a compound of separate faces.

-@image html /user_guides/modeling_algos/images/modeling_algos_image045.png "Shapes with partially shared edges"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image045.png "Shapes with partially shared edges"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image045.png "Shapes with partially shared edges"}

 It is important to distinguish between sewing and other procedures, which modify the geometry, such as filling holes or gaps, gluing, bending curves and surfaces, etc.

 Sewing does not change geometrical representation of the shapes.
 Sewing applies to topological elements (faces, edges) which are not connected but can be connected because they are geometrically coincident : it adds the information about topological connectivity.
 Already connected elements are left untouched in case of manifold sewing.

 Let us define several terms:
-* **Floating edges** do not belong to any face;
+* *Floating edges* do not belong to any face,
-* **Free boundaries** belong to one face only;
+* *Free boundaries* belong to one face only,
-* **Shared edges** belong to several faces, (i.e. two faces in a manifold topology).
+* *Shared edges* belong to several faces, (i.e. two faces in a manifold topology),
-* **Sewn faces** should have edges shared with each other.
+* *Sewn faces* should have edges shared with each other,
-* **Sewn edges** should have vertices shared with each other.
+* *Sewn edges* should have vertices shared with each other.

 @subsection occt_modalg_8_2 Sewing Algorithm

 The sewing algorithm is one of the basic algorithms used for shape processing, therefore its quality is very important.

 Sewing algorithm is implemented in the class *BRepBuilder_Sewing*.
 This class provides the following methods:
-* loading initial data for global or local sewing;
+* loading initial data for global or local sewing,
-* setting customization parameters, such as special operation modes, tolerances and output results;
+* setting customization parameters, such as special operation modes, tolerances and output results,
-* applying analysis methods that can be used to obtain connectivity data required by external algorithms;
+* applying analysis methods that can be used to obtain connectivity data required by external algorithms,
 * sewing of the loaded shapes.

 Sewing supports working mode with big value tolerance.
 It is not necessary to repeat sewing step by step while smoothly increasing tolerance.